isaacg1/isaacg1.github.io/_posts/2024-10-14-caring-about-eggs.md

 when were sent the [Mae Dean](https://reallifecomics.com/comic-mobile.php?comic=june-29-2020) comic I mentioned in my description of Option 4, by someone who knew them very well, and who had seen their egginess and their mentality of denial for a long time.
+And that realization helped them, and made their lives majorly better.
 This felt like a good approach for this circumstance.

 I think Option 4 is more appropriate the better one knows the egg, what they're going through, the options they're considering, and whether they're already inundated with people saying similar things.